2KAbhishek/talks/be-a-10x.md

 ---

-being a 10x developer isn't about having superpowers — it’s about using the powers you already have in wiser, more considered ways
+Being a 10x developer isn't about having superpowers — it’s about using the powers you already have in wiser, more considered ways

 ---